nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the file input:**<br>
 * **File format:** The file must be an Excel Workbook with the `.xlsx` extension.
 * **File location:** The file must be located in the **same folder** as the `flashlingo.jar` file.
+* **File name:** The file names, with and without the `.xlsx` extension depend on different systems, cannot contain leading or trailing spaces.
 * **File content:** The app would only read the **first two columns** of the **first sheet** of the workbook.
   * The sheet must contain only the following two columns (cannot have blank columns on the left):
     1. Column A - The original words